kevinuduji/Netfilms/README.md

 ---

-Enjoy using the React Streaming Service App!
+Enjoy using Netfilms!
 If you have any questions or feedback, feel free to reach out.